 Two elaborate sides clasps, each adorned with plaques worked with openwork scrolling floral designs and mounted-on silver plates and set with various sizes and shapes of 9 faceted purple natural gemstones and connected with the central medallion by triple flattened chains.
 The reverse with fittings to attach the clasp to the garment.

-This type of the clasp was attached to a luxury cloak or overcoat, (Dolman in Hungarian, Delia in Polish) worn by Hungarian, Croatian and Polish aristocrats during 16th -19th century usually fashioned from silk, velvet or wool, and was fastened over the breast.
-It must have been designed for a man of considerable wealth and high rank aristocrat.
+This type of clasp was attached to a luxury cloak or overcoat, (Dolman in Hungarian, Delia in Polish) worn by Hungarian, Croatian and Polish aristocrats during the 16th -19th century usually fashioned from silk, velvet, or wool, and was fastened over the breast.
+It must have been designed for a man of considerable wealth and a high-rank aristocrat.

 CONDITION: in overall good condition, shows signs of usage and wear, two oval central Gemstones on both buckles with cracks and one stone chipped.
 Please notice that the pictures in the listing are part of the description of the condition of the object.

 The diameter of the central medallion: 6 cm (2.36 inches)

 The overall length of each clasp: 6.5cm (2 9⁄16 inches)

 Weight: 245 grams (8.64 ounces)